A LIBRARY ABOUT CLIMATE CHANGE

 In the satellite era, Earth warmed as the sun brightened, and cooled as it dimmed, mostly - until 2002.
 During 2002-2008 and 2014-16, Earth’s surface temperature rose while solar output fell.
 Again, solar variability’s modest influence on climate has been overwhelmed by the human effect.

 Graphs that Dr. Fry created are mostly available in many of his slide shows, in editable PowerPoint slides, some shown with underlying Excel spreadsheets.
 Dr. Frys graphs feature Arial Bold font, larger than in most other people’s graphs, usually with gridlines and a few somewhat thick data lines of various colors.
-Among them all but 4 graphs below.
+Among them are all but 4 graphs below.

 CO2 levels have varied a lot over the eons (see above for 570 million years).
 Very long ago (~250 MY, etc.), vast lava eruptions lasting a million years or so, such as the ones that created the Siberian Traps and India's Deccan Traps, and even the Columbia River Basalts a few MY ago, added lots of CO2 to the air: multiples of what we have now.
 20th century volcanic eruptions added far more modest amounts: roughly 1% of current annual human CO2 emissions.